Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Marsh Harbour International Airport.

 Known as the jewel of the Bahamas, you’ll fall in love with the Abaco Islands, which is made up of 120 cays.
-The abundance of islands and cays means you can island hop to various ones including Man-O-War Cay, Great Guana Cay, Green Turtle Cay, Spanish Cay, or any deserted island for a picnic lunch, starting in Marsh Harbor, which is the main town in Great Abaco, the largest island.
+The abundance of islands and cays means you can island hop to various ones including Man-O-War Cay, Great Guana Cay, Green Turtle Cay, Spanish Cay, or any deserted island for a picnic lunch, starting in Marsh Harbour, which is the main town in Great Abaco, the largest island.
 The magic of the undersea can truly be appreciated in The Abacos as the islands boast healthy and highly populated reefs, which make for amazing diving opportunities.
 Beginner divers will appreciate the shallow diving possible in most of the islands, and the fact that you don’t have to go too far out for remarkable views, or to see fish and other marine life you’ve never encountered before.
 The Abaco Islands are to the north of New Providence and Paradise island.

 Main points of interest in Abaco Islands: Elbow Cay Lighthouse, Treasure Cay, Miss Emily’s Blue Bee Bar.